 Wilderness views beckon on Colorado's Durango and Silverton Steam Train.
 With tracks dating back to the 1880s, this steam train looks back in time to the days when miners traveled between Silverton and Durango.
 Experience the journey for yourself with the Round Trip Silverton Train Tour.
 This trip lasts nine hours total, including two hours of leisure time in the mining town of Silverton.
 Look out over the winding, blue-green waters of the Animas River.
 Peer up at the staggering peaks of the San Juan Mountains.
 45 miles long, this railroad promises breathtaking views.
 Travelers interested in a one-way rail excursion can take the train one direction and motorcoach back.
-Ride the Durango and Silverton Steam Train for yourself on Vacations By Rail's Colorado Rail Adventure.
+Ride the Durango and Silverton Steam Train for yourself on Vacations By Rail's Colorado Rail Experience.

 Scotland by Steam Train

 Across the ocean, the Jacobite Steam Train highlights the splendor of the Scottish Highlands' villages and lochs.
 The train's very name looks back in time at centuries-old Scottish politics.
 Formerly called the West Highlander, the Jacobite Steam Trainreceived its current name in 1995, with the privatization of British Rail.
 The Jacobite travels towards Mallaig, a Highland port located on Scotland's west coast, over an eighty-four-mile journey.
 Your trip will include the Highland town of Fort William, the shore-side village of Arisaig, and the Glenfinnan Viaduct, famous as the bridge to Hogwarts in the Harry Potter films.
 Travel around Scotland by steam train, and bask in the country's seaside scenery.
-Experience the Jacobite for yourself with Vacations By Rail's six-day-long Highland Adventure.
+Experience the Jacobite for yourself with Vacations By Rail's Highland Adventure.

 Book Your Steam Train Today